imbroglius/flash_gsi_ab_image/README.md

 ## flash.sh flashes the complete Image clean.

-## dirtyflash.sh only makes a dirty flash. eg for update the image.
+## dirtyflash.sh only makes a dirty flash. eg for updating the image.